Welcome to period six of training for cross-country skiing.

 Over the years we have received a fair amount of feedback regarding target races/weeks, and most who responded indicated that the Birkie/Korte was their primary focus event.

 Others were looking to “tune up” and race well at either the Noque, Boulder Mountain Tour, or the City of Lakes.
 With this information, we will plan to work back 6 weeks from the Birkie to be our best.
 Ideally, 5 weeks out will be a big volume training week for the winter, weeks 6 and 4 should be stout medium weeks for the winter and can include some tune up events.
 Weeks 3, 2 and race week we will gradually cut back the training volumes and let you get yourself sharp, rested and fresh.
 If week 3 back is BMT or COL, no worries, just adjust your approach to the event and be careful not to redline to the point of trashing yourself.
 (In this case, holding back a bit may be a valuable tool to learn better pacing.)
-As we get to January we will load a 6 week block instead of the 4 week blocks we have been loading.

 In order to make the most of this, this next 4 weeks will be our last push of high volume dry-land training (or if we are lucky early on snow season).
 Let’s build on our good work last month.